hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/365_the_abroad_and_the_problems_at_home.md

 the whole universe at its back.
 All along, in the history of the Hindu race, there never was any attempt at destruction, only construction.
 One sect wanted to destroy, and they were thrown out of India: They were the Buddhists.
-We have had a host of reformers — Shankara, Râmânuja, Madhva, and Chaitanya.
+We have had a host of reformers — Shankara, Rāmānuja, Madhva, and Chaitanya.
 These were great reformers, who always were constructive and built according to the circumstances of their time.
 This is our peculiar method of work.
 All the modern reformers take to European